-The team of researchers from Antai College of Economics and Managment, at Shanghai Jiao Tong University, in Shanghai, China were building a multi-level theoretical model of organisational inclusion from a meta analysis of previous research findings.
+The team of researchers from Antai College of Economics and Management, at Shanghai Jiao Tong University, in Shanghai, China were building a multi-level theoretical model of organisational inclusion from a meta-analysis of previous research findings.
 Whilst the study at hand is situated in China and some of the issues found are very much rooted in the Chinese culture, the actual study is at the same time useful, interesting and has implications for workplaces around the world.

-The research found that there are 6 different ways promoting and developing inclusion in the workplace:
+The research found that there are 6 different ways of promoting and developing inclusion in the workplace:

 Be impressively well-informed